Section 44AD of The Income Tax: Simplified Tax on Small Businesses

 Section 44AD: Key Features

-Small taxpayers with a turnover of less than ₹2 crore can benefit from presumptive taxation, with profits presumed to be 8% of turnover.
+Eligible small businesses with a turnover of up to ₹3 crore can use presumptive taxation if the prescribed digital receipt conditions are satisfied.
 For receipts through digital or banking channels (95%), the presumed profit rate is reduced to 6%, promoting cashless transactions.

 Businesses involved in plying, hiring, or leasing goods carriages and those earning income through brokerage or commission cannot adopt Section 44AD.
 These exclusions ensure that the scheme is targeted towards genuinely small businesses and not misused by larger or different types of enterprises.